piotay/pfb2025/lectures/Pandas.md

 seq_info_input.loc[(seq_info_input['body_length'] < 8 )]
 ```

 In the example below we chain boolean operators together to achieve results that satisfy multiple conditions.
-You can make these statments complex as you'd like.
+You can make these statements complex as you'd like.

 Note: Pandas uses the bitwise logical operators (see earlier lecture).
 A pipe symbol `|`  represents `or`, and an ampersand symbol `&`  represents `and`.
-The backslashes in code simply allow us to break up our statement at arbitrary points for readbility.
+The backslashes in code simply allow us to break up our statement at arbitrary points for readability.

 ```
 # Subsetting on multiple conditions.